Saved Views

 About Saved View Dialogs

-• Add Saved View: Used to define the properties of a new saved view.
+• Add Saved View: A dialog used to define the properties of a new saved view.
 This dialog is opened when you first create a saved view (see Create a View).

 top | section